 This is why, over the years, my teaching of languages has been centered around culture.
 And that's why I made my move to an international school and why I chose St Andrews International School Bangkok, which has a strong focus on languages.
 I love teaching and I always try to better myself and to find innovative ways to teach.
 I have always brought practical activities to empower communication in the classroom and seeking the use of real resources is paramount in my lessons.
 In my school in London I played an important role in introducing trips abroad.
 In St Andrews I have developed an exchange programme pairing us with a Spanish school, which has given the students an opportunity to further expand their learning by participating in different activities involving letters, presentations and video exchanges.

-St Andrews is an outstanding, successful and increasingly popular international school.
+St Andrews International School Bangkok is an outstanding, successful and increasingly popular international school.
 However, it is the school's ethos that makes it a unique place to work.
 I believe that one of the most valuable qualities that a school should have is the desire to be as inclusive as possible.
-In St Andrews, inclusion not only promotes quality but also and more importantly, equity education for every child.
+In St Andrews, inclusion not only promotes quality but also and more importantly, an equal education for every child.
 There is a stimulating atmosphere which promotes a curiosity to learn, critical thinking and, in general, to be the best that everyone can be.
 St Andrews not only offers a supportive environment for students but also for staff.
 Teachers have many opportunities for development and are well cared for ... and therefore the turnover is very low.
-Certainly, when you walk in St Andrews for the first time, you soon get involved in this aura of community, sense of achievement and happiness; it is a great place to work and learn that's why everybody is very proud of our school.
+Certainly, when you walk into St Andrews for the first time, you soon get involved in this aura of community, sense of achievement and happiness; it is a great place to work and learn that's why everybody is very proud of our school.